 - Fire ant

-For a deep dive into regional ant species, visit Common Ants in Alexandria, Virginia.
+For more on local species, visit Common Ants in Alexandria, Virginia.

 Carpenter Ant: Large Warriors Causing Structural Damage